-REQUIREMENTS FOR A MINOR IN BUSINESS MANAGEMENT
+MINOR IN BUSINESS

-A Minor in Business Management is available to any LaGrange College student, regardless of major.
+A Minor in Business is available to any non-business or non-accountancy major.
 Courses cover the basic functional areas of business.
 The minor is designed to help students develop the ability to recognize and solve business and organizational problems and understand the role of business in the community, nation, and the world.
 Such exposure should enhance the student's employment opportunities.

-A Minor in Business Management consists of the following 15 semester hours of coursework:
+A Minor in Business consists of the following 15 semester hours of coursework: